sarahmwiser/react-app-design/week1/README.md

 > The page will reload when you make changes.
 Look in the browser console for errors or linting warnings.

-#### Issues with installing packages
+#### Issues with installed packages

-If you ever run into issue with installing packages with some odd errors in your React project follow these steps:
+If you ever run into issue with installed packages giving odd errors in your React project follow these steps:

  1. Delete the ```package-lock.json``` file (tracks sub-dependencies of your packages)
  2. Delete the ```node_modules``` folder